-We are still working on this to see if we can get to the bottom of this.
+We are still monitoring this issue to see if we can get to the bottom of this.
 Meanwhile, you may even be thinking that we're not scanning your mail or that we are an unreliable service.
-This is understandable a valid assumption but certainly not true.
+This is understandably a valid assumption but certainly not true.
 After all, our business is built on top of processing your mail.
 If you don't get mail, we don't really have a service to offer, so it would not make sense for us to do that.

-Resolution: At this time, we highly recommend that you do not make use of the Change of Address forwarding feature offered by the USPS.
+Resolution: We highly recommend that you do not make use of the Change of Address forwarding feature offered by the USPS.
 Instead, manually update your mailing address with each individual mailer.
 We understand that this is an inconvenient process, but it is the most reliable way to get your mail.
 We have seen many instances where, even when the Change of Address is working, mail does not get properly forwarded.

 Another reported problem from our clients has been that their filed Change of Address somehow got canceled without their knowledge or consent.
 This happened to a small number of people.

 According to a client of ours, he subscribed to the USPS Informed Delivery service at his home.
 Once he filed his change of address, he subsequently received an email notice stating that his Informed Delivery service would be canceled since his mail would be redirected to a new address.
 The notice mentioned that he could login to reactivate his Informed Delivery if that's what he wanted.
 However, the notice was not clear on what would happen to his Change of Address request if he did so.